MeadCo/ScriptX.Print.Client/README.md

 * [in the cloud](https://scriptxservices.meadroid.com)
 * an on premise server
-* services on a Microsoft Windows PC
+* web service on a Microsoft Windows PC

 In combination with the [MeadCoScriptXJS library](https://github.com/MeadCo/MeadCoScriptXJS) the emulation provides significant levels of compatibility with in-browser script written for the Add-on so allowing the same code to run with either the Add-on for Internet Explorer or ScriptX Services depending on the client device.